Best Headsets (all Categories) for Dictation and Speech Recognition Software.

 – Make sure it’s a USB headset

 For speech recognition, you definitely want a USB headset.
 It’s actually a necessity.
-If you don’t buy USB headset you will be forced by very low accuracy, to buy a USB soundcard to convert 3.5 mm jacks into digital output via USB.
+If you don’t buy USB headset you will be forced by very low accuracy, to buy a USB sound card to convert 3.5 mm jacks into digital output via USB.

-The reason you want a USB headset is to bypass your computer’s 3.5mm analogue input and internal soundcard which are always affected by the various computer internal noises, vibrations and other static frequencies.
+The reason you want a USB headset is to bypass your computer’s 3.5mm analogue input and internal sound card which are always affected by the various computer internal noises, vibrations and other static frequencies.

 – Make sure it has a foam screen over the microphone capsule.

-You want to make sure your headset microphone has a form screen over its capsule.
+You want to make sure your headset microphone has a foam screen over its capsule.
 This is to help smoothen out your voice as well as keep out wind noise.
 It also helps to limit the intensity of vocal plosives in your recordings.
 Some headsets, even of well-known brands, come without this foam screen so pay attention to this.

 I hope you found some help in this review.
 My main goal was to do the necessary legwork that will push you in the right direction as you are searching for a good headset for dictation.